-For buildings, transformational EU energy law was already unstoppable - War is the accelerant role of public bodies' buildings".
+The EED was the litmus test because the relevant article is aptly titled "The exemplary role of public bodies' buildings".
 Indeed, if governments don't have the courage to step-change the renovation of their own buildings, what legitimacy do they have to make demands on private owners?

-The key elements of the European Commission's game changing Proposal are:
+The key elements of the European Commission's game changing EED Proposal are: